 1. To-do lists

-A simple trick to avoid missing deadlines is to always give yourself a couple of extra days.
-Let’s say you can submit a project by Tuesday, but instead of committing to Tuesday, you tell your client you’ll submit the work on Thursday.
-This little trick takes care of all your procrastination problems and any freelancing calamity (computer crash, cold & flu etc) that might befall you.
+A simple strategy to prevent missed deadlines is to give yourself a buffer of a few extra days.
+For example, if you can complete a project by Tuesday, inform your client that you’ll submit the work on Thursday instead.
+This little trick helps to account for procrastination and any unexpected issues (such as computer crashes or illnesses) that may arise.

-To take the hassle out of follow-up, come up with a simple system.
-Decide on what you feel is the appropriate time after which you need to follow-up then mark it up in your calendar.
-Next, draft a couple of follow-up emails to use as templates – one for your current clients and one for prospective clients.
+To streamline the follow-up process, create a straightforward system.
+Determine what you think is the appropriate time to follow up and mark it in your calendar.
+Additionally, prepare two follow-up email templates – one for current clients and one for potential clients.

-Now every time you meet up with a prospect or finish a project with a client, mark the follow-up date on your calendar and on that day use your follow-up email template to send a follow-up email.
-The evil quotient of following up just went down.
+Each time you interact with a potential client or finish a project for an existing one, note the follow-up date in your calendar.
+When that day comes, use the corresponding template to send a follow-up email.
+This approach will make following up less daunting.